Counting Lines with Vinberg's algorithm: Lattices and Fano graphs

 \subsection{Hyperelliptic models and special octics\pdfstr{}{ \rm(see~\cite{degt:lines})}}

 Given a quasi-polarized \KK -surface $(X,\hp)$ it is natural to consider the situation when the map $f_h$ degenerates (\ie, the hyperelliptic case) or its image is a special octic.
 In lattice-theoretic terms one has to study a polarized lattice $S\ni h$, with a fixed Weyl chamber~$\Weyl$ for $\rt(S,h)$, that fails to be $m$-admissible (see \autoref{remark-sd}).
 Moreover, in view of \autoref{obs-imposing}, such a degeneration amounts to \emph{imposing} the existence of an $m$-isotropic vector $\iso\in\barfp$ while assuming that $S\ni h$ is $(m-1)$-admissible for $m=2,3$.
 We have the following lemma, slightly different from the smooth case.
+Recall that, for $m=3$, our principal interest is the case $h^2=8$; nevertheless, we state the lemma in full generality for the sake of completeness.